 II.F.2.
 PI Changes and Award Transfers

-The organizational transfer of an award supporting a clinical trial is strongly discouraged and in most cases will not be allowed.
-Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.
+The organizational transfer of an award supporting a clinical trial is strongly discouraged and, in most cases, will not be allowed.
+Approval of a transfer request will be on a case-by-case basis.